freddiehaddad/oxidized/design/phase-3.md

 Editor returns to a safe, cold state after resize ensuring partial rendering never reads invalid cache entries and maintaining flicker-free correctness.

+### Step 9.1 Details – Buffer Replacement Invalidation (`:e <path>` Full Escalation)

+Observed Issue:
+Opening a new file via `:e <path>` after enabling partial rendering (Steps 7–8) only repainted the cursor line (and status) until an additional motion/edit occurred.
+The previous buffer's remaining visible lines persisted on screen, creating a confusing mixed display (old content + new status).

+Root Cause:
+The `:e` command path completely replaces the active buffer's rope contents and resets the cursor, but the dispatcher only returned a generic `dirty` flag.
+The runtime heuristic (Phase 2 Step 17) mapped this to a narrow `Lines` or `CursorOnly` semantic delta depending on cursor movement, allowing the partial path to skip repainting untouched (but now invalid) lines.
+The partial line hash cache remained "warm" (viewport start & width unchanged) so no cold/full fallback occurred automatically.

+Design Decision:
+Introduce an explicit structural signal from dispatch: `DispatchResult { buffer_replaced: true }`.
+The event loop treats this as a mandatory Full render trigger and clears the partial cache (reuse existing `invalidate_for_resize()` semantics for cache reset).
+This keeps detection localized (single return site in dispatcher) and avoids fragile content-length or hash mismatch heuristics in the render layer.

+Implementation:

+1. Extend `DispatchResult` with `buffer_replaced: bool` and constructor `buffer_replaced()`.
+2. On successful `:e <path>` open, return `DispatchResult::buffer_replaced()` early.
+3. In the main event loop, branch before the generic `dirty` heuristic: if `buffer_replaced` then call `render_engine.invalidate_for_resize()` (cache clear) and `scheduler.mark(RenderDelta::Full)`.
+4. Leave existing resize invalidation path unchanged (shared cache clear logic).

+Metrics Impact:
+Counts as a normal Full frame (increments `full_frames`).
+No new metric added in this step; reuse existing instrumentation (rare operation vs frequent edits).

+Safety / Correctness:

+- Guarantees all visible lines repaint for new buffer content.
+- Avoids double invalidation by not separately marking `Lines` or `CursorOnly`.
+- Cache cleared so subsequent partial frames compute hashes against the new buffer.

+Alternatives Considered:

+- Detect buffer length mismatch vs cache population: rejected (indirect & brittle).
+- Force cold path by mutating viewport start: rejected (obscures intent).

+Testing Strategy (manual until Step 13 parity tests):

+1. Start editor, open file A (default).
+2. Execute `:e B` where file B has visibly different first few lines.
+3. Verify entire viewport updates immediately (no stale lines).
+4. Move cursor: subsequent motions use partial cursor-only path as expected.

+Future Extension:
+If future multi-view introduces per-view buffer switches, propagate a similar structural flag per affected view to escalate only those viewports.

+Status: Implemented (Phase 3 Step 9.1).

 ## 16. Progress Log

 (Will be updated as steps complete.)